 あたしたちに、 |

-Note how Gumshoe says to Phoenix "Yessir!".
-In the final game the question remained the same, but the dialog itself changed a lot:
+Note how Gumshoe says "Yessir!" to Phoenix.
+In the final game the question remained the same, but the dialogue itself changed significantly:

 Phoenix: